browser restore to workspace

-But browser windows usually have the name of the page visited in the title, which makes instances of the browser windows relatively uniquely identifiable.
-Based on that you can save the state of the browser windows in a file, and restore windows with matching titles to the original workspace.
+Browser windows usually have the name of the page visited in the title, which makes instances of the browser windows relatively uniquely identifiable.
+Based on that, you can save the state of the browser windows in a file, and restore windows with matching titles to the original workspace.

 First, make sure your linux version has wmctrl installed.